Do you find yourself in love with Asian food but not thrilled with soy sauce? Welcome to the world of coconut aminos.

 Put simply, coconut aminos are a sauce often used to substitute for regular soy sauce in Asian food dishes.

-As you probably know, condiments can be really useful to enhance the flavor of foods.
-However, so many of them contain hidden ingredients and added sugars.
 There are only two ingredients to create coconut aminos: organic coconut tree sap and organic sea salt.

 The process of creating coconut aminos is actually very simple.
 Coconut sap is “tapped” from coconut blossoms, the flowering portion of the tree present before coconuts grow.
 It then goes through a fermentation process and blended with sun-dried, mineral-rich sea salt.